-S. Burton, Salt Lake,-Replying to your telegram of 16th inst., concerning instructors during your state encampgrand jury which has been investigating postal affairs probably will bring in five indictments today against persons involved.
+Washington, June 18 .- The federal grand jury which has been investigating postal affairs probably will bring in five indictments today against persons involved.
 Asst.
 Dist.
 Atty.
-Taggart, who has the cases in charge for the government, was at his office earlier than usual this morning and was busily engaged in going over the indictments.
-He denied himself to all callers ments.
-He denied himself to all callers.
-Although every effort has been made to keep the public in ignorance of the action to be taken until the papers were ready for presentation by the grand jury it is learned on unquestioned authority that the jury has voted to re-turn indictments against August W. Machen, Diller B. Groff, Samuel A. Groff, George E. Lorenz and Mrs. Lorenz, the two latter being residents of Toledo, Ohio.
-The specific charge it is under-stood, will be conspiracy to defraud the stood, will be conspiracy to defraud the be returned against Machen and the Groff brothers has been talked of for ome time around the courthouse but t was not expected that action would arrest of Mr. Machen and the Groffs.
+Toggart, who has the cases in charge for the government, was at his office earlier than usual this morning and was busily engaged in going over the indictments.
+He denied himself to all callers Although every effort has been made to keep the public in ignorance of the action to be taken until the papers were ready for presentation by the grand jury it is learned on unquestioned authority that the jury has voted to re-turn indictments against August W. turn indictments against August W. Machen, Diller B.Groff, Samuel A. Groff, George E. Lorenz and Mrs. Lorenz, the two latter being residents of Toledo, Ohio, The specific charge it is understood, will be conspiracy to defraud the government